Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

     - **Purpose**: Query mass spectrometry data using MassQL.
     - **Important Note**:
       - **Top 50 mz(X)ML Files**: As with Molecular Networking, only the top 50 mz(X)ML files are used to prevent system overload.
-      - **Processing More USIs**: If you wish to process more USIs, please download the filtered table (as described above) to get the complete filtered table and copy the USIs cirectly into the [workflow](https://gnps2.org/workflowinput?workflowname=massql_workflow).
+      - **Processing More USIs**: If you wish to process more USIs, please download the filtered table (as described above) to get the complete filtered table and copy the USIs directly into the [workflow](https://gnps2.org/workflowinput?workflowname=massql_workflow).
     - **How to Use**:
       1. **Click "USIs → MassQL"**.
-      2. **Explore Data**: You'll be taken to the MassQL workflow input page with the USIs already populated.
+      2. **Proceed to GNPS**: You'll be taken to the MassQL workflow input page with the USIs already populated.

     ### USIs → Raw Data Download